Danny Manning: Wake Forest

 On April 4, 2014, Manning agreed to become the head coach at Wake Forest University.
 He guided 14 players who went on to play professionally, including NBA players John Collins and Jaylen Hoard.
 Manning's work in player development was evident with Collins being the named the 2017 ACC Most Improved Player while Doral Moore in 2018 and Olivier Sarr in 2020 were runner-ups in the voting for the award.
-In the third season at WF, the team went 19-14 and reached the NCAA First Four, its first postseason appearance in seven seasons.
+In the third season at WF, the team went 19–14 and reached the NCAA First Four, its first postseason appearance in seven seasons.
 Wake Forest ranked in the top 10 nationally in offensive efficiency, averaged 82.8 points per game, and set school records with 268 3-pointers and 77.8 percent from the free-throw line.
 The Deacs were led by All-American John Collins, who was selected by the Atlanta Hawks with the No. 19 overall selection of the NBA draft.
 Following the season, Manning received the Skip Prosser Man of the Year Award.
-His first season at the helm in 2014-15, a young Demon Deacon squad that had three freshmen among its top five scorers developed throughout the season despite a 13-19 record.
+His first season at the helm in 2014–15, a young Demon Deacon squad that had three freshmen among its top five scorers developed throughout the season despite a 13–19 record.
 Five of their wins came against teams that competed in the postseason, including a victory over eventual NCAA Sweet 16 squad NC State, while three of their losses were by single digits to teams ranked in the top-five nationally.
-The Demon Deacons went 11-20 during Manning's second season, highlighted by a third-place finish at the Maui Invitational.
-In 2017-18, the Deacs posted a pair of wins over Sweet 16 teams, downing Syracuse and Florida State and last year posted a win over a nationally-ranked NC State squad.
-In 2019-20, the Demon Deacons posted wins over nationally-ranked Xavier and Duke.
+The Demon Deacons went 11–20 during Manning's second season, highlighted by a third-place finish at the Maui Invitational.
+In 2017–18, the Deacs posted a pair of wins over Sweet 16 teams, downing Syracuse and Florida State and last year posted a win over a nationally ranked NC State squad.
+In 2019–20, the Demon Deacons posted wins over nationally ranked Xavier and Duke.
 16 players made the dean's list and 29 players made 3.0 at some point during their career at WF.
-After going 78–111 in six seasons—only 1 winning record and never finishing better than 10th in the ACC—Manning was dismissed on April 25, 2020 from Wake Forest.
+After going 78–111 in six seasons—only 1 winning record and never finishing better than 10th in the ACC—Manning was dismissed on April 25, 2020, from Wake Forest.

 USA Basketball

 In 2014, Manning served as a court coach at the 2014 USA Men's U18 National Team training camp with coaches Billy Donovan (Oklahoma City Thunder), Ed Cooley (Providence College) and Sean Miller (University of Arizona).
-The 2014 team won the Gold Medal.
+The 2014 team won the gold medal.
 In 2017, he served with coaches John Calipari (Kentucky) and Tad Boyle (Colorado).
-The 2017 FIBA Under-19 Basketball World Cup was held in Cairo, Egypt, winning a Bronze Medal.
-In 2018, he served with Kansas head coach Bill Self, Dayton head coach Anthony Grant, won the U18 team, Gold Medal, competing in the 2018 FIBA Americas U18 Championship in St. Catherines, Ontario.
+The 2017 FIBA Under-19 Basketball World Cup was held in Cairo, Egypt, winning a bronze medal.
+In 2018, he served with Kansas head coach Bill Self, Dayton head coach Anthony Grant, won the U18 team, Gold Medal, competing in the 2018 FIBA Americas U18 Championship in St. Catharines, Ontario.